BSCNRB595022/college-ecommerce-db-group-vi/README.md

 ## Transactional Management

 The report also addresses the transactional management requirements of the system, ensuring that the database architecture and design align with the business requirements of the TVET college.

-## Installation and Usage Guide

-Please refer to the [INSTALLATION GUIDE](https://github.com/BSCNRB595022/college-ecommerce-db-group-iv/blob/main/src/guide/1_installation.md) for a detailed step by step instructions on how to setup this database.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License